 - Taxes: The only tax that you pay when purchasing goods or products is VAT (value added tax), which is 15%.

-- Tipping: If customers are satisfied with service, they should voluntarily leave 10% of the total amount of the bill in restaurants, cafés…
+- Tipping: If customers are satisfied with service, they should voluntarily leave 10%.
+Equivalent of 10% of the total amount of the bill in restaurants, cafés…

 - The Exchange Rate: $1 USD equals 30 Córdobas while € 1 equals 33 Córdobas.